-All students, faculty and staff have the opportunity to choose between indoor and outdoor events ranging from single-day tournaments to multi-week league sports.
-We offer about 40 different sports in a given academic year including racquetball, table tennis, basketball, spikeball, cricket, flag football, soccer and volleyball.
+Students, faculty, and staff of all skill levels have the opportunity to choose between indoor and outdoor events ranging from single-day tournaments to multi-week league sports.
+We offer about 30 different sports in a given academic year including racquetball, table tennis, basketball, spikeball, cricket, flag football, soccer, and volleyball.

-All skill levels are welcomed.
-Along with having tons of fun, those who participate in Intramural Sports will also develop leadership, teamwork and social skills that can be applied to life outside of the recreation world and will last for a lifetime.
+Along with having tons of fun, those who participate in Intramural Sports will also develop leadership, teamwork, and social skills that will last for a lifetime.

 Step 1: Create an account